A Bayesian factor analysis model for non-randomised staggered designs: Background

 We are interested in answering the following three questions regarding the impact of peers on case-finding.
-First, whether the introduction of peers led to an increase in the number DDA eligible HCV patients identified.
-Second, whether the effect (if any) depended on intervention intensity, where intensity refers to the cumulative number of peer-months at each ODN since the intervention's introduction.
-We model intervention intensity as cumulative exposure because we expect that during the initial stages of the intervention, some effort is required by peers to setup their outreach plans before they are able to develop connections with HCV infected individuals.
-Third, whether the effect (if any) of the intervention was stronger during the first COVID-19 national lockdown in England (March-July 2020).
-This question is motivated by anecdotal evidence highlighting the active role of peers during the lockdown, when access to healthcare was limited.
+First, whether the introduction of peers led to an increase in the number DAA-eligible individuals identified.
+Second, whether the effect (if any) depended on intervention intensity.
+Here intensity refers to the cumulative number of peer-months since the intervention's introduction.
+We expect that during the initial stages of the intervention, some effort is required by peers to setup their outreach plans before they are able to develop connections with HCV-infected individuals.
+Third, whether the effect (if any) of the intervention was stronger during the first COVID-19 national lockdown in England (March-May 2020).
+This question is motivated by anecdotal evidence highlighting the extended role of peers during the lockdown, when access to healthcare was limited.

 We use monthly data covering the period from January 2016 to May 2021.
-Information on the total number of paid peers working at each ODN over time was provided by the Hepatitis C Trust (HCT), which is responsible for peer recruitment and training.
+Information on the total number of paid peers working at each ODN over time was provided by the Hepatitis C Trust, which is responsible for peer recruitment and training.
 Figure \ref{fig:DataSummary}(a) displays the total number of paid peers at each ODN over time.
 The first paid peer began working in January 2018.
 By the end of our study period, five ODNs had not employed a peer, while five others had employed more than one.
 Data on the case-finding in each ODN over time were obtained from Bluteq, an online portal used by NHSE to manage high-cost medicine funding requests \cite{blueteq_ltd_blueteq_2025}, see Figure \ref{fig:DataSummary}(b).
-Over the study period, there were a total of 56,137 DDA eligible HCV patients identified, corresponding to an average of 42.53 patients per ODN per month.
+Over the study period, there were a total of 56,137 DAA-eligible individuals identified, corresponding to an average of 42.53 HCV-infected individuals per ODN per month.
 Notably, case-finding dropped sharply across all ODNs during the first COVID-19 national lockdown in England.